agusrichard/go-workbook/README.md

 # Go Workbook
-Workbook for learning Go language
+Workbook for learning Go language and more